-Figure 8: Scatter plot of case-marking complexity vs. cell complexity.
+Figure 8: Scatter plot of case marking complexity vs. cell complexity.
 Shape indicates classification (Hill = Triangle, Square = Split, Circle = Valley), color indicates prediction (green = high complexity Valley, blue = low complexity Hill, gray = correctly classified).

-In the figure above, two things are clear: there are more ‘misclassified’ Hill languages, and there is only one misclassified Valley language: Limbu.
+In the figure above, two things are clear: there are more ‘misclassified’ Hill languages, and there is only one misclassified Valley language (Limbu).
 This means perhaps the Hill/Valley classification is partly true, given the theoretically justified exclusion of Limbu, as being outside the Zomia cultural zone (but falling within a purely spatially defined EHR).

-If Limbu is our only ‘misclassification’ for Valley languages, it means the generalization that Valley languages have simpler structures is largely true.
+If Limbu is the only ‘misclassification’ for Valley languages, it means the generalization that Valley languages have simpler structures is largely true.
 However, the opposite claim – that Hill languages retain/innovate complexity – is less robust.
 I propose this is due to two reasons.
 First, Hill languages may engage in 'secondary state' activities, which leads to an influx of adult L2 learners.
 Secondly, there may be a time-depth problem.
 Hill languages today may be descended from Valley languages of the past, which means they may have lost complexity at an earlier stage that is not visible, and ‘innovations’ of complexity may be fairly rare.
-While sociocultural data was coded with reference to the earliest possible time-date, these languages might have lost complexity at a proto-language and pre-historical stage, for which we lack data.
-We know this may be true for Proto-Bodo-Garo, which is suggested to be the lingua franca of a former valley state (DeLancey, 2012).
+While sociocultural data was coded with reference to the earliest possible time-date, these languages might have lost complexity at a pre-historical stage for which we lack data.
+This may be true for Proto-Bodo-Garo, which is suggested to be the lingua franca of a former valley state (DeLancey, 2012).
 However, historical accounts place descendant groups like Bodo solidly as ‘Hill’ cultures, with acephalous political structure and shifting agriculture, that had to trade with Valley cultures for resources like rice (Saikia, 2012).
-Their language then, reflects a 'Valley' creoloid structure that has simplified, but did not innovate complexity.
-This further urges us to think about the distinct processes that lead to the loss, retention, and gain of complexity, and which factors promote them.
+Their language then, reflects a 'Valley' creoloid structure that has simplified, but did not subsequently innovate complexity.
+This further motivates examination of the distinct processes that lead to the loss, retention, and gain of complexity, and which factors promote them.

 Exploring geographic patterns in alignment

-Another finding – which should be interpreted with caution given the lack of certainty in Trans-Himalayan subgrouping) – is that subfamily (according to Glottolog) explains more variation in cell-complexity compared to case-marking complexity.
+Another finding, which should be interpreted with caution given the lack of certainty in Trans-Himalayan subgrouping, is that subfamily explains more variation in cell complexity compared to case marking complexity.
 This fits with my observation that verbal indexing is largely predictable by genealogy in the Trans-Himalayan languages of the EHR: it only occurs in certain subfamilies, such as Kuki-Chin, or Tangsa-Nocte.
 This aligns with our expectations, as cell complexity is a measure of paradigm richness, which should be easier to retain than to innovate anew and should hence be more strongly predicted by inheritance.
-The differences in case-marking complexity, on the other hand, show that despite the feature being present in every language of the EHR, the languages differ greatly within subfamilies as to the extent of what and how they mark.
+The differences in case marking complexity, on the other hand, show that despite case marking being present in every language of the EHR, the languages differ greatly within subfamilies regarding the extent of what and how they mark.

 This is reflected when we map languages not just by alignment, but also whether A/P marking is optional.
-The map below compared to Fig. 6 shows a less coherent core/periphery pattern, though we can note some others.
-Rabha, Tiwa and Hills Karbi share the similar optionality pattern of only differentially marking P, despite Karbi belonging to a different subgroup, a pattern extending northeast into the Tani languages (Milang, Galo) in Arunachal Pradesh.
+The map below compared to Fig. 6 shows a less coherent core/periphery pattern.
+Rabha, Tiwa and Hills Karbi share the optionality pattern of only differentially marking P, despite Karbi belonging to a different subgroup.
+This pattern extends northeast into the Tani languages (Milang, Galo) in Arunachal Pradesh.